 Section 21.1.
 Holidays.
-In addition to any other day declared to be a holiday by the City, all members shall be authorized to observe New Year's Day, President's Day, the Friday preceding Easter (Good Friday), Memorial Day, Labor Day, Independence Day, Veteran's Day, Columbus Day, Thanksgiving Day, and Christmas Day, and shall be entitled to eight (8) hours "holiday pay" for those days.
+In addition to any other day declared to be a holiday by the City, all members shall be authorized to observe New Year's Day, Martin Luther King Jr. Day, President's Day, Memorial Day, Juneteenth, Labor Day, Independence Day, Veteran's Day, Thanksgiving Day, and Christmas Day, and shall be entitled to eight (8) hours "holiday pay" for those days.

 Section 21.2.
 Holiday/Personal Days.
-In addition to the legal holidays set forth above all members shall be authorized to observe three (3) additional holidays, designated as "personal days".
+In addition to the legal holidays set forth above all members shall be authorized to observe four (4) additional holidays, designated as "personal days".
 The City may purchase one (1) personal day per year at eight (8) hours at the member's regular hourly rate of pay, if scheduling prohibits the granting of a member's request to use a personal day.
 New members shall receive one (1) personal day for every four months employed.